Home / News / Come and see for yourself, SLE tells Green Party MSP

 “The assertion that shooting estates – whatever those are – receive funding for doing nothing is simply untrue,” he said.

-Mr Young explained that recipients of government support must demonstrate environmental benefits alongside agricultural activity in order to receive rural support payments.
+Mr Young explained that recipients of government support must demonstrate environmental benefits.
+They must also show agricultural activity in order to receive rural support payments.

 Mr Young warned that:

-“These ideologically driven proposals would severely impact our efforts to reach net zero, tackle biodiversity loss and stem rural depopulation.”
+“These ideologically driven proposals would severely impact our efforts to reach net zero.
+They would also undermine work to tackle biodiversity loss and stem rural depopulation.”

-In response to Mr Greer’s remarks, SLE has invited the Green Party MSP to visit a rural estate to witness first-hand the “multiple benefits these businesses provide for people, jobs and nature”.
+In response to Mr Greer’s remarks, SLE has invited the Green Party MSP to visit a rural estate.
+The group wants him to witness first-hand the “multiple benefits these businesses provide for people, jobs and nature.”

 Did you like this article?
 Read more news from Shooting UK, or subscribe to Shooting Times & Country magazine.